 Generally, this is the same as the advice and common practice used by taxpayers and accountants.
 Although, the exception here is the clarification of the specific identification rule.
 We'll talk about that below.

-We are recording a new podcast with Tyson Cross, a tax attorney specializing in crypto taxation, to go over this new FAQ in much more detail.
-Please follow our BitcoinTaxes Podcasts and Twitter for new episode announcements.
+Listen to our recent podcast with Tyson Cross, a tax attorney specializing in crypto taxation, to go over this new FAQ in much more detail.

 IRS Cryptocurrency Tax FAQ

 We have gone into more detail for some of the main points in their FAQ.